-Walk along Rue Payenne in Paris's Marais neighborhood, and you'll discover four charming small parks and gardens tucked away among 17th century mansions.
+Walk along Rue Payenne in Paris's Marais neighborhood, and you'll discover four charming small parks and gardens tucked away among the 17th century mansions lining on block of this street in the 3rd arrondissement.

 But . . . unless you're looking for Rue Payenne, you can easily miss it, even though it is a stone's throw from the Picasso Museum.

-Only one block long, Rue Payenne intersects boutique-filled Rue des Francs-Bourgeois but with no shops or other obvious attractions, most visitors ignore it - which is part of what makes it special: no masses of tourists crowding the sidewalks.
+With no shops or other obvious attractions, most visitors ignore this block - which is part of what makes it special: no masses of tourists crowding the sidewalks.

-Start your walk by turning onto Rue Payenne from Rue des Francs Bourgeois, and get ready to explore each of the four hidden treasures on this block.
+Start your walk by walking up Rue Pavée or by turning onto Rue Payenne from Rue des Francs Bourgeois, and get ready to explore each of the four hidden gems on this block.

 Garden # 1: Jardin Lazare-Rachline